 Norway reported that they are in the process of working on all of the issues presented (especially in the gillnet fisheries and aquaculture domains) and that it is colleagues in the Ministry of Trade that are working most closely with the new reporting requirements.

 The Faroe Islands informed that they have been in contact with NOAA and look forward to the release of the database for information within the next 48 hours.
-The Faroe Islands emphasized though that do not view the process now being implemented under MMPA as appropriate and would specifically like to see further information on how the USA is meeting its own standards on this matter.
+The Faroe Islands emphasized though that they do not view the process now being implemented under MMPA as appropriate and would specifically like to see further information on how the USA is meeting its own standards on this matter.
 The Faroes also expressed discomfort that this issue was being discussed within the context of NAMMCO.

-Iceland agreed with the Faroe Islands regarding the its disagreement with the process now being implemented but informed that it is also working on the issue.
+Iceland agreed with the Faroe Islands regarding the its disagreement with the process now being implemented by the USA but informed that it is also working on the issue.

 Greenland informed that it has been in touch with NOAA and received advice that the information provided be organized by gear rather than species.
 Greenland noted that their Head of Delegation invited the speaker to give this talk because all NAMMCO member countries were in the same situation and had to relate to this new system.
 It was also noted that it may be possible for the relevant departments to lodge a common statement of opposition to the MMPA, however, this was not an appropriate task to be handled within NAMMCO.